But those larger touchstones mean that some great episodes often slip through the cracks. If you’re embarking on

 “SYZYGY” SEASON 3, EPISODE 13

 This is the episode that gave us Scully’s classic give-no-fucks line, “Sure.
 Fine.
 Whatever.”
 But other than that, it’s not exactly a beloved entry, garnering poor reviews and criticisms about the friction between the show’s leads.
 As they investigate a small town, where thanks to a bizarre planetary alignment, two teenage girls are wreaking deathly havoc on their fellow citizens; Mulder grows flirty with a local detective, which prompts jealousy and annoyance in Scully.
 It speaks to the growing feelings between the two, but makes for some unpleasantness.
-Still, the plot of this episode is a lot of fun, and the witchy teen girls give it a Craft-y feel.
-(Ryan Reynolds also pops up as a guest star in the opening scene.)
+Still, the plot of this episode is a lot of fun, and the witchy teen girls give it a

 “QUAGMIRE” SEASON 3, EPISODE 22